server-os/server-image/README.md

 ### Additional build customization

-Several variables can also be set in a shell script at the top of the smartos-live repository called `configure-build` and are sourced by `configure` if this file exists.
+Several variables can also be set in a shell script at the top of the server-image repository called `configure-build` and are sourced by `configure` if this file exists.
 This allows you to override `configure` script defaults, or include additional pre-build customization.